 Shopper Marketing we define as:

-- activation focused with a key business issue at the heart of it
+- activation focused on a key business issue at the heart of it

 - with an understanding of who we are trying to influence,